actionanand/artamizhsolai/src/content/2023-12-26-card-formats-showcase.md

 - Add titles for context
 - Maximum visual impact for important declarations

+**For Palm Leaf Manuscripts:**
+- Use `::olai` for ancient wisdom and classical texts
+- Perfect for displaying traditional knowledge
+- Authentic parchment styling evokes antiquity

+**For Newspaper:**
+- Use `::newspaper` for news-style content
+- Include headlines for article titles
+- Classic typography for formal announcements

 **For Information:**
 - Use `::card[info]` for explanations
 - Use `::card[warning]` for cautions